tomgus1/sem/use-cases/use-case-8.md

-# USE CASE 10: Get Population Statistics by Continent
+# USE CASE: 8 Produce a report summarising the population by each category: world, continent, region, country, district, city

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a user, I want to be able to retrieve the population of people, people living in cities, and people not living in cities in each continent.
+As an employee I want to produce the following reports:

+* The population of the world.
+* The population of a continent.
+* The population of a region.
+* The population of a country.
+* The population of a district.
+* The population of a city.

 ### Scope

-Continents.
+Company.

 ### Level

 Primary task.

 ### Preconditions

-The user has access to the system.
+* We know the population of the world
+* We know the population of a continent
+* We know the population of a region
+* We know the population of a country
+* We know the population of a district
+* We know the population of a city
+* Database contains current population data.

 ### Success End Condition

-The system displays the population statistics of people, people living in cities, and people not living in cities in each continent.
+A report is available for employees to provide when requested by management.

 ### Failed End Condition

-The system is unable to display the population statistics of people, people living in cities, and people not living in cities in each continent.
+No report is produced.

 ### Primary Actor

-User.
+Management.

 ### Trigger

-A request to retrieve the population statistics by continent is received.
+A request for a report is sent to an employee.

-### MAIN SUCCESS SCENARIO
+## MAIN SUCCESS SCENARIO

-User requests the population statistics by continent.
-System retrieves the population statistics of people, people living in cities, and people not living in cities in each continent.
-System displays the retrieved statistics to the user.
+1. Request population information
+2. The employee captures the subsets (world, the continent, region, country, district, city) to get population of people living there
+3. Employee extracts current population of people for the particular subset.
+4. Employee provides report to management.

-### EXTENSIONS
+## EXTENSIONS

+1. **Subset does not exist**:
+    1. Employee informs management that some data for the subset does not exist.

+## SUB-VARIATIONS

 None.

-### SUB-VARIATIONS
-None.

-### SCHEDULE
+## SCHEDULE

-### DUE DATE: Release 1.0
+**DUE DATE**: Release 2.0